|

 Mixing together a recipe for pumpkin pie filling in a large stand mixer.

-• Pour into prepared pie crust.
+• Pour the filling into the prepared pie shell and gently smooth the top.

 Homemade pie crust filled with freshly made pumpkin pie filling.